 Ovens, microwaves, and toasters are indispensable tools in the kitchen.
-These appliances run off of electricity, which means that they use energy to cook and are vulnerable to power outages.
+Since these appliances run off of electricity, they use energy to cook and are vulnerable to power outages.

 Solar ovens harness the sun’s heating energy to cook (imagine the inside of your car on a warm day).
 They range from professionally built large structures to homemade recycled boxes.
-Box cookers are well insulated and have reflecting, absorptive, and glazing surfaces to collect and intensify heat from the sun’s rays.
+Box cookers are well insulated and have reflective, absorptive, and glazed surfaces to collect and intensify heat from the sun’s rays.

-We give two examples of solar cookers you can build, but you can try experimenting with your own design.
+Here are two solar cookers you can build, but you can try experimenting with your own design as well.

 Building a Box Solar Oven